szrlee/szrlee.github.io/content/authors/admin/_index.md

 I was a research visiting student at Cornell with [John E. Hopcroft](http://www.cs.cornell.edu/jeh/).
 I initiated and organized the [reinforcement learning seminar](https://rlseminar.github.io/) from 2019 to 2023.

-🎓 My research vision is to develop reliable interactive AI **agents** for complex environments.
+🎓 My research vision is to develop trustworthy AI agents.
-During PhD, I focus on sample-efficient reinforcement learning (RL), bridging theoretical foundations with practical applications.
+During PhD, I focus on sample-efficient reinforcement learning (RL) agent, bridging theoretical foundations with practical applications.
 I design **scalable architectures and algorithms** and create **fundamental tools**, recognized with awards 🏆:

 - Presidential PhD Fellowship